 Desktop: Using the same Angular methods for the web plus the ability to access native OS APIs, you can create desktop-installed apps across Mac, Windows, and Linux.

 If you want to achieve the maximum speed possible on the Web today, using Angular is one of the top choices.
 It takes the speed to the next level via Web Workers and server-side rendering.

 Universal (SSR): Serve the first view of your application on Node.js®, PHP, .NET, and other servers for near-instant rendering in just HTML and CSS.
 This process of server-side rendering paves the way for sites that optimize for SEO and even in some cases improve page load performance.

 Code Splitting: Angular apps load quickly with the new Component Router, which delivers automatic code-splitting such as lazy loaded modules so users only load code required to render the view they request.

 Angular packs incredible tools making it easy to rapidly build features with simple, declarative templates.

 Angular Ecommerce Templates: The framework lets you to quickly create UI views with simple and powerful template syntax.

 Angular CLI: With intuitive command line tools, you can start building fast, add components and tests, then instantly deploy applications.

 IDEs: Angular Language service is widely supported by various popular editors and IDEs.
 This service helps you to get intelligent code completion, identify errors, and other feedback.

-Making use of all the above-mentioned advantages and incorporating them into your application project requires strong expertise in the technology.
-If you would like to leverage Angular framework for your next project, contact our MEAN Stacks consultants or write to us at firstname.lastname@example.org.
+Making use of all the above-mentioned advantages of using angular and incorporating them into your application project requires strong expertise in the technology.
+If you would like to leverage the Angular framework for your next project, contact our MEAN Stacks consultants or write to us at firstname.lastname@example.org.